 What We Do

-We provide Seattle teenagers with a safe space where their voices are heard, where they are valued, where they find a supportive community, and where they are encouraged to thrive.
-Our six-month long program focuses on engaging marginalized communities; we seek to support 35-45 high school youth, 15-20 adult mentors, and 15-25 snowboard instructors each year.
+We provide Seattle teenagers with a safe space where their voices are heard, where they are valued, where they find a supportive community and where they are encouraged to thrive.
+Our goal is to build community around strengthening youth capacity, amplifying youth voice and increasing access to opportunities for leadership and development.

 Our three-tiered programming approach combines social justice curriculum, service projects and confidence-building outdoor adventure activities that would otherwise be inaccessible to youth.
 Our focus on snowboarding teaches tenacity and determination in the face of challenge, and is a healthy way for youth to push the horizons of their own abilities and boundaries.

 Each year our six-month long Core Program focuses on engaging marginalized communities.
 In 2019, we will support 45 high school youth, 14 adult mentors and 19 snowboard instructors.